saddle/saddle-doc/source/quickstart.rst

 Note that NA (missing values) are handled within most calculations.
-Saddle tries to prevent accidentally using raw NA values; only two primitive types, Float and Double, have NA values that are safe to use in raw form.
-(Their NA representations are Float.NaN and Double.NaN, respectively.)
+Saddle tries to prevent accidentally using raw NA values; only two primitive types, Float and Double, have NA values that are safe to use in raw form: their NA representations are Float.NaN and Double.NaN, respectively.

 .. code:: bash